Supercool subtleties of cosmological phase transitions: Nucleation, percolation and completion: numerical treatment

 The finite-temperature corrections to the potential include terms of the form \cite{Dolan:1973qd}

 where

 The full effective potential is the sum of these contributions, as well as thermal corrections from light particles we ignore in the mass spectrum;

 Low mass particles are omitted from the one-loop corrections because they have a negligible effect on the potential and corresponding phase structure.
 However, they still contribute significant $T^4$ terms in $\VFT$, which have an important effect on the energy density \eqref{eq:energyDensityReduced}.
 We account for these $T^4$ terms by including the last term of \eqref{eq:ssm-eff_pot}.
-The real scalar singlet model has $g_* = 107.75$ effective degrees of freedom, and we neglect $27.5$ of them due to omitting particles in the one-loop corrections.
+The real scalar singlet model has $g_* = 107.75$ effective degrees of freedom.
+However, we already explicitly include $27.5$ of them in the effective potential.
+The other $80.25$ effective degrees of freedom come from particles that are omitted from the one-loop corrections because they have small masses and contribute negligibly to all field-dependent terms.
 Thus, we set $g_*' = 80.25$ so that no $T^4$ terms are omitted from the potential.

 Our benchmarks for this model are listed in \cref{tab:benchmarks-M2}.
 The generation process for these benchmarks was similar to that used for M1.
 However, due to the dimensionality of the parameter space and complicated phase structure of M2, we performed a parameter space scan to identify benchmark candidates that yield a first-order phase transition.
 From that subset of points in the parameter space scan, we selected five points with sufficiently distinct parameter values.
 For each of these five points, we selected a parameter to scan over to find where $\Next(0) = 1$.
 Benchmarks for M2 were rejected from this study only if the potential was non-perturbative, had no first-order phase transition, or a nearby point satisfying $\Next(0) = 1$ could not be found.